Best Cheap Health Insurance in Montana (2026)

 Why is health insurance expensive in Montana in 2026?

-Expiring tax credits, higher health care costs, inflation and expensive prescription drugs are projected to cause a rapid increase in Montana health insurance rates for 2026.
+Expiring tax credits, higher health care costs, inflation and expensive prescription drugs are causing a rapid increase in Montana health insurance rates for 2026.

-It's also important to note the role expiring Covid-era federal subsidies will play.
+Expiring COVID-19-era federal subsidies are playing a large part in rising prices.
 Although these subsidies go directly to customers, a reduction could still impact health insurance rates more broadly.
 That's because more expensive health insurance quotes may cause healthier individuals to leave the marketplace, driving up rates for those who remain.

 Tips for getting cheap Montana medical insurance in 2026